Skip to main content

 What This Essay Covers

 The outputs on this site don't have authors.
-The discourse about AI keeps inventing them anyway.
+Yet, the discourse about AI keeps inventing them anyway.
 Discourse Depot is where I try to hold both facts in view at once.

 This is a reflective essay, part origin story, part pedagogical argument.
 It's long because I'm working through ideas instead of presenting conclusions.
 Here's what you'll find: